For details of accessing healthcare in York, including finding a doctor or seeking emergency care, see our student

 Whether you qualify for other NHS treatment depends on nationality and the duration of the course you are studying.

-You will likely not be eligible for free NHS treatments, apart from in the limited scenarios listed at the top of this web-page, unless you are a Student Visa holder.
+You will likely not be eligible for free NHS treatments, apart from in the limited scenarios listed at the top of this web-page.

 Paying for healthcare can be extremely expensive therefore it is very important to arrange travel insurance, which includes medical cover, before travelling to the UK.